lingo-app/developer-docs/docs/guides/Glossary.md

 ## Kit Outline

 A kit outline provides an overview of the contents of kit version.
 It is a list of sections each of which include headings in that section.

+The outline is the only way to fetch the full list of [Sections](#section) in a kit.

 | Properties                                                           |                                      |
 | -------------------------------------------------------------------- | ------------------------------------ |